Force over Distance: Chapter 50

 “The Governance Club is recognized as the civilian authority on this ship,” Wray said.
 “We’re drafting a constitution.”

-“Are you fucking serious,” Telford asked flatly.
-He looked at Young.
+“Are you fucking serious?”
+Telford looked at Young.
 “A constitution?”

 “They’ve got letterhead and everything.”
 Young fought down a smile.

 “Nicholas Rush,” Wray said, recapturing her momentum, “is under my jurisdiction.
 The balance between his rights as an individual versus the effect his status has on the safety of the crew is mine to weigh.
 Not yours.
 Not either of yours.
 Not until this ship comes under attack.”
 She stood.
-Her black pumps echoed on the deck plating as she stepped forward.
 “No one is waking him up.
 No one is administering the SGC-MCHV22.”
 She shot a knife-like look in Telford’s direction.
 “That assessment was developed by Dr. MacKenzie and its use is controversial.
 There’s no evidence it’s ever identified mental abnormalities or prevented cognitive insurgency that couldn’t be detected using the Jackson Method.”

 “Jesus Christ,” Telford hissed.